ncw/www/content/articles/deadlocks-in-go/index.md

 title: 'Deadlocks: the dark side of concurrency'
 ---

 This is a transcript of a talk I gave at Gophercon UK on 2021-10-25.
+You can [watch it on YouTube](https://youtu.be/9j0oQkqzhAE) (47 minutes) or see the slides and read the words here.

 Go makes it so easy to write concurrent programs that sooner or later you will run into a deadlock.
 A deadlock is where your program (or part of it) just stops working for mysterious reasons.